-2.2 INDIVIDUAL EMPLOYEE RIGHTS
+2.3.
+INDIVIDUAL EMPLOYEE RIGHTS

 Employees of the City shall have the right to form, join and participate in the activities of employee organizations of their own choosing for the purpose of representation on all matters of employer-employee relations including but not limited to wages, hours, and other terms and conditions of employment.
-Employees of the City also shall have the right to refuse to join or participate in the activities of employee organizations.
+Employees of the City also shall have the right to refuse to join or participate in the activities of employee organizations and shall have the right to represent themselves individually in their employment relations with the City.

 No employee shall be interfered with, intimidated, restrained, coerced or discriminated against by the City or by any employee organization because of his/her exercise of these rights.